Loading lesson…

 The big idea: when you train a general problem-solver, you may accidentally create an agent inside your agent, with goals that look right in training and diverge in deployment.
 This is why alignment is about internals, not just behavior.

-What is the core idea behind "Mesa-Optimization: An Optimizer Inside Your Optimizer"?
+What is the main idea of "Mesa-Optimization: An Optimizer Inside Your Optimizer"?

-Which best describes the scope of "Mesa-Optimization: An Optimizer Inside Your Optimizer"?
+Which concept is most central to "Mesa-Optimization: An Optimizer Inside Your Optimizer"?